Graduate Studies Reports Access

 - Major Topics: Systemic Principles and Family Assessment; Cultural Considerations in Working with Families of Infants and Toddlers; Preventive Interventions for Nuclear and Fragile Families; Effectively Engaging Fathers; Group Interventions for Couples with Young Children; Family Consultations: Using the Lausanne Trilogue Play; Working with Families of Children with Developmental Delays and Disabilities; Working with Extended and Kinship Families; Working with the Modern United States Military Family; Working with Families where Domestic Violence has been at Issue;

 Working with Families where Infants and Toddlers are in Non-Kin Foster Care; Working with Post-Divorce Family Systems

-McHale, J. P. & Lindahl, K. M. (Eds.)
+- Textbooks: McHale, J. P. & Lindahl, K. M. (Eds.)
 (2011).
 Coparenting: A conceptual and clinical look at family systems.
 Washington, DC: American Psychological Association Press.

-Other articles and policy papers, and video, may be assigned by the instructor.
+- Course Readings, Online Resources, and Other Purchases: Other articles and policy papers, and video, may be assigned by the instructor.

-Students are expected to view all modules in sequence and read all assigned chapters and other assigned readings by posted due dates.
+- Student Expectations/Requirements and Grading Policy: Students are expected to view all modules in sequence and read all assigned chapters and other assigned readings by posted due dates.
 Grade is based on several short reaction papers and discussion board posts (33%); One examination (33%); and one case-based final paper (33%).
 All work must be submitted by posted due dates.

-Reaction papers/discussion board posts: After selected modules students will either complete a short assignment or reaction paper specified by the instructor and guest presenters, or post comments, ideas or questions about what they are reading and replies to at least two posts from other students in the course;
+- Assignments, Exams and Tests: Reaction papers/discussion board posts: After selected modules students will either complete a short assignment or reaction paper specified by the instructor and guest presenters, or post comments, ideas or questions about what they are reading and replies to at least two posts from other students in the course;